maniospas/Blombly/docs/basics/builtins.md

 ## String formatting

-Blombly supports string literals in which expressions enclosed in brackets are replaced with their evaluation and converted to `str`.
+Blombly supports string literals; expressions enclosed in brackets are replaced with their evaluation and converted to `str`.
 For safety, expression terminating symbols (like brackets, inlining colons, or semicolons) are not allowed within literals during parsing.
 However, you may still have